 Day 3 Sarasota & Sanibel Island

 On day three, travel one-hour south to the coastal town of Sarasota and visit the city’s main claim to fame: The Ringling Museum.
-After you’ve explored this impressive complex, drive two hours south to Sanibel Island (aka the “Seashell Capital of the World”).
+After you’ve explored this impressive complex, drive two hours south to Sanibel Island (aka the “Seashell Capital of the World” - but check out my notes above on that).

 Day 4 Naples and Marco Island